 EC348 - Economics of Innovation

 Exploration of the field of technological change: how technologies develop and evolve; and how technologies subsequently affect our economy and society.
 Using case studies and journal articles as a springboard for discussion, we will apply economic concepts to events ranging from the Industrial Revolution to the present.
-Topics may include patent law, copyright infringement, the Green Revolution, e-commerce, health and agricultural biotechnology, and energy-related innovation.
-Required field study during the block, Additional expense $$$ for students.
+Topics may include artificial intelligence, patent law, copyright infringement, the Green Revolution, ecommerce, health and agricultural biotechnology, and energy-related innovation.
+Required field study during the block.
+Additional course fees apply.
+Please contact the department for details.
 Meets the Critical Learning: CP requirement.

 Prerequisite: -EC301 and -EC302.